lucylucy83/bedding/content/posts/organic_mattress.md

 Since 2004, U.S. law requires all mattresses to be fireproof to a specific temperature point.
 So mattress makers added well known (and unfortunately, toxic) flame retardants to their mattress manufacturing process in order to comply.
 That’s on top of the toxic cocktail that was already there.

-Organic mattress companies have found a simple way to fireproof: wrapping their bedding in a layer of wool.
+[Natural mattress](https://www.sleepsuppliers.com/latex-mattress) companies have found a simple way to fireproof: wrapping their bedding in a layer of wool.

 Recently, organic mattresses have become more popular.
 However, poor labelling and questionable certification, mean that even “non-toxic” mattresses didn’t guarantee a toxin-free sleep.